ComponentKitchen/template-instantiation/README.md

 ## Future proofing

 As the web evolves, better syntaxes or approaches will be found for creating templates and generating elements.
-If that happens, it may be easier to deprecate or replace use of a class like `ElementFactory`, on which no other class depends, than it would be to deprecate or replace use of a method on `HTMLTemplateElement`.
+If that happens, it may be easier to deprecate or replace use of an independent class like `ElementFactory` than to deprecate or replace use of a method on `HTMLTemplateElement`.

 If someone wants to introduce a better syntax someday, they can implement their syntax via a new class, `BetterElementFactory`.
 This class can consume the same `HTMLTemplateElement` we use today — the template doesn't care about the text it holds.